balachidam21/todo-mern/README.md

 It is a web application with authorization and stores your to-do items in MongoDB.

+This application uses a three tier architecture which separates the client and server.

+REST API architecture is maintained between front-end and back-end.

+## Steps to be Followed
+1. To start running this project, node.js must be already installed in your computer.

 ## Available Scripts

 In the project directory, you can run: